-- 431 Vocal Literature (2).
-Prereg: MUS 222, 321. - An historical survey of the available vocal solo and small ensemble literature, exploring major genres and composers to the present day.
+431 Vocal Literature (2).

+An historical survey of the available vocal solo and small ensemble literature, exploring major genres and composers to the present day.
 Though focusing principally on the classical tradition, other genres, Broadway, Jazz will also be explored.
 The course addresses issues of literature selection from a Christian worldview and offers advice on the appropriate sequencing of material for pedagogical purposes.
+(Spring, odd years)

-(Offered on demand) - 432 Chamber Music Literature (2).
-Prereq: MUS 222, 321.
+432 Chamber Music Literature (2).

 A music literature course focusing on string duos, trios, quartets and piano trios, quartets and quintets.
 In class performance of various works during the semester expected of capable students.
-(Offered on demand)
+(Fall, odd years)

 433 Orchestra Literature (2).
-Prereq: MUS 222, 321.

 Music for string and symphony orchestra from early Rococo to present day compositions will be surveyed.
-(Offered on demand)
+(Fall, odd years)

 434 Keyboard Literature (2).
-Prereq: MUS 222, 321.